nlxai/sdk/packages/website/src/content/headless-api-reference.md

 Ƭ **BotRequestOverride**: (`botRequest`: [`BotRequest`](#interfacesbotrequestmd), `appendBotResponse`: (`res`: [`BotResponsePayload`](#interfacesbotresponsepayloadmd)) => `void`) => `void`

-Instead of sending a request to the bot, handle it in a custom fashion
+Instead of sending a request to the application, handle it in a custom fashion

 #### Type declaration